vp2305/GoSocial/README.md

 ### Steps to run the application
 - `docker-compose up` - To start the postgres database
-- `./bin/air` - To start the server
+- `make run` - To start the server
 - `make migrate-up` - To run the migrations
 - `make migrate-down <int?>` - To rollback the migrations
 - `make migrate-create <string>` - To create a new migration file